This post may contain affiliate links, meaning I make a commission if you purchase through my links, at no extra cost to you. Disclosure here.

 Talking about it helps a lot of people, including myself.

 If you’re going through this yourself, please know that you are not alone.
+I’m so sorry you have to go through this and I am sending you a big hug!

 I also recommend browsing through the Miscarriage Association website, as they have so many helpful resources.